edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 -   **Hit:** Indicates that the request was served from cache.
 -   **Miss:** Indicates that {{ PRODUCT }} could not find a cached version of the requested content with a valid time-to-live (TTL) on that edge server.
 -   **No-Cache:** Indicates that the request is uncacheable.

-If you have a custom cache policy, verify that it is being applied to this request.
-Check the **Matched Rules** column to see the set of rules applied to this request.
+    Find out why a custom cache policy is not being applied to this request by [reviewing the rules applied to this request](#request-rules).

 -   **Blank:** A blank value indicates that the request was not served through {{ PRODUCT }}.

 [View our default caching policy.](/guides/performance/caching#default-caching-policy)